TofuMech/Arduino-Temperature-Humidity-Sensor-With-Display-Readout/README.md

-This is serving as the code I use for a temperature sensor project with Arduino
+                                                                                        Code used for a temperature and humidity sensor module (DHT11) and 1602 lcd display.

 #include "DHT.h"